Trump commemorates Memorial Day, defends decision to play golf

 Trump, a Republican who is running for re-election in November, is eager to have the pandemic-stricken economy in at least somewhat better shape by the fall to bolster his chances of staying in the White House.

-He has been urging state governors to reopen their economies and encouraging Americans to restart activities that have been shuttered because of the pandemic.

-On Friday he told governors to allow places of worship to reopen over the weekend and threatened, without explaining what authority he would use, to overrule them if they declined. {nL1N2D41GJ]

 He has also stepped up his travel schedule in recent weeks.
+On Monday, he visited Arlington National Cemetery for a wreath-laying ceremony at the Tomb of the Unknown Soldier.
+He, Vice President Mike Pence and their spouses did not wear masks during the ceremony, along with military officers and enlisted personnel who took part.
+Trump has largely been reluctant to don a mask throughout the pandemic.

-On Monday, he paid a visit to Arlington National Cemetery for a wreath-laying ceremony and then attended a ceremony at the Fort McHenry National Monument and Historic Shrine in Baltimore.
+“In recent months, our nation and the world have been engaged in a new form of battle against an invisible enemy,” he said in a speech at the Fort McHenry National Monument and Historic Shrine in Baltimore.

+Trump has also been urging state governors to reopen their economies and encouraging Americans to restart activities that have been shuttered because of the pandemic.

+On Friday he told governors to allow places of worship to reopen over the weekend and threatened, without explaining what authority he would use, to overrule them if they declined.

 Reporting by Jeff Mason and David Shepardson; Writing by Humeyra Pamuk; Editing by Jonathan Oatis